airbnb/lottie-android/.github/ISSUE_TEMPLATE.md

+**Read this or your issue will be closed**
-Before opening a new issue:

-* Look through open and existing issues for duplicates.
+* Before opening a new issue, look through existing issues for duplicates.
-* Apply an appropriate label.

-If this is a bug:
-* Simplify your animation to the simplest animation that reproduces the issue.
+* Simplify your animation to the simplest animation that reproduces your issue.
-* Attach your After Effects file.

-If this is a feature request:
-* Explain what feature you would like and why you need it.
-There are usually After Effects workarounds that we can provide in the meantime that achieve the same effect.
+* Zip your After Effects AEP file and attach it.
+Your issue will be auto-closed if it doesn't have an AEP or no explicit reason otherwise is given.
+* If you don't know English, run your issue through Google Translate.

-If you leave the template text in your issue, it will be closed.
+* If you leave the template text in your issue, it will be closed.